lawrencegripper/azbrowse/docs/azure-resource-graph.md

 For each query create a file in `./azurebrowse/queries/` which ends in `.kql`.
 The file name becomes the name of the query in the UI.

+You can launch straight to a set of query results with `azbrowse --navigate queryFileNameHere.kql` where `queryFileNameHere` is the name of your query file.

 ## Writing your query

 Head into the [portal to author your query, there is a good guide here,](https://docs.microsoft.com/en-us/azure/governance/resource-graph/first-query-portal) and author your query interactively.